bohmax/Super-Mario-like/README.md

 To Do
 End level
-animation of special object
-mario animation iterating with special object add enemy
+mario animation interating with special object add enemy

 Make mario run if I have time